glotzerlab/gsd/doc/c-api.rst

     :param type: Type ID to query

-    :return: Size of the given type, or 1 for an unknown type ID.
+    :return: Size of the given type, or 0 for an unknown type ID.

-.. c:function:: uint32_t gsd_make_version(unsigned int major, unsigned int minor)
+.. c:function:: uint32_t gsd_make_version(unsigned int major, \
+                                          unsigned int minor)

     Specify a version number.

     :param major: major version.
     :param minor: minor version.

     :return: a packed version number aaaa.bbbb suitable for storing in a gsd file version entry.

-.. c:function:: const char *gsd_find_matching_chunk_name(struct gsd_handle* handle, const char* match, const char *prev)
+.. c:function:: const char *gsd_find_matching_chunk_name( \
+                              struct gsd_handle* handle, \
+                              const char* match, \
+                              const char *prev)

-    Search for chunk names in a gsd file
+    Search for chunk names in a gsd file.

-    :param handle: Handle to an open GSD file
+    :param handle: Handle to an open GSD file.
-    :param match: String to match
+    :param match: String to match.
-    :param prev: Search starting point
+    :param prev: Search starting point.

     To find the first matching chunk name, pass ``NULL`` for ``prev``.
 Pass in the previous found string to find the next after that, and so on.
 Chunk names match if they *begin* with the string in ``match``.
 Chunk names returned by this function may be present in at least one frame.

     :return: Pointer to a string, ``NULL`` if no more matching chunks are found found, or ``NULL`` if ``prev`` is invalid.

 Constants
 ---------